‘Where are you, VAR?’ – Galatasaray’s Terim fumes over Mohamed’s red card | Goal.com

 “You can't leave me with 10 people in the 57th minute!
 Which one's red?
 Red card when I punched, I took out my light hand and touched it, which is a red card!
 Where are you, VAR?

-Club's vice president Yusuf Gunay also stated that the referee's decisions did not comply with fairness, declaring that there are forces who wants to halt his team’s ambition of emerging as Turkish Super Lig kings.
+The club's vice president Yusuf Gunay also stated that the referee's decisions did not comply with fairness, declaring that there are forces who want to halt his team’s ambition of emerging as Turkish Super Lig kings.

 "You have to see this.
 There's a double standard.
 There's no justice.
 There are very easy penalties and red cards against Galatasaray,” Gunay said.